-Similar to 720p, 1080p is also slowly descending into irrelevance as Full HD TVs are now generally outnumbered by 4K and even by 8K models, although 1080p is still very popular when it comes to laptops and it still has its place in the world of gaming monitors, be it budget monitors or monitors with high refresh rates (e.g. 144Hz or 240Hz).
+Similar to 720p, 1080p is also slowly descending into irrelevance as new Full HD TVs are now generally outnumbered by 4K and even by 8K models, although 1080p is still very popular when it comes to laptops and it still has its place in the world of gaming monitors, be it affordable, entry-level monitors or monitors with high refresh rates (e.g. 144Hz or 240Hz).

 HD vs Full HD – Which Should You Choose?